Send money with PayPal by opening the app, entering an amount, entering the payee, and pressing a button, simple and elegant, isn't it?

 3. Credit/debit card and/or bank account information

-Desktop users of PayPal access it by going to PayPal.com or PayPal.me with a web browser.
+Desktop users can send money with Paypal by accessing it through PayPal.com or PayPal.me with a web browser.

 If you’re installing it on an Android phone go to the Play Store and search for PayPal.
 Verify you’re downloading PayPal Mobile Cash by PayPal Mobile and install.